attilamacskasy/cloudmigrationhu/README.md

-# CloudMigrationHU
+# Cloudmigration.hu - effort to deploy the best possible multi-cloud/hybrid lab

-## Purpose - Cloudmigration.hu - effort to deploy the best possible multi-cloud/hybrid lab
+## Purpose

 Our mission at CloudMigration.hu LAB is to establish a state-of-the-art, enterprise-inspired multi-site laboratory that leverages Microsoft's best practices for on-premises setups and the Cloud Adoption Framework for cloud environments.